eqqn/eqqn.github.io/_posts/2019-05-23-ECSC_France.md

 Thanks to my friends, I learned about the French competition and was motivated to do some challenges.

 If you want to know how to use volatility to do memory dump forensics with a dash of ransomware, keep reading.
-We will dive deep into ransomware infested memory and try to track the encryption key to save the day.
+We will dive deep into ransomware infested memory and try to track the encryption key to save the day, using volatility and simple text editor.

 ## Part 1